HPAC/ELAPS/README.md

 ------------

-Installing ELAPS boils down to configuring and compiling Samplers; the Python package "elaps" including the GUI  should work "out of the box".
+Installing ELAPS boils down to configuring and compiling Samplers; the Python package `elaps` including the GUI should work "out of the box".

 Bugs